CleverChuk/ConversationEvolution/README.md

 author: "Chukwubuikem Ume-Ugwa"
 date: "November 26, 2018"
 output: html_document
-font-size: 20px
 ---

 ## Introduction
 This project consists of the backend codes for the Mapper software.
-There are two components of the project: data gathering, and database integration.
+There are two components of the project: **data gathering**, and **database integration**.
 Data gathering involves scraping data from Reddit and creating new data from the metadata of the data obtained.
 The data obtained include submissions, and comments.
 From these two data, I used the meta information to form the author and sentiment data.These data are represented using Python classes and can be modified to add more properties that will help with the analysis.
 The Reddit API allows you to access only publicly availlable data.
 The data integration part of the project involves transforming the raw data into graphs and loading it into a good graph database.
 The database that is currently being used to explore the data is Neo4j.

 ## Objectives
 * Create a stable data pipeline for the Mapper software.